-EXCLUSIVE: Bones and landscapes inspire Danish queen's art
+Exclusive: Bones and landscapes inspire Danish queen's art

 "But that is not me and, of course, it is not what one does nowadays, and it is not what I can do anyway."

-She said she recognised good paintings and noticed how artists compose and use colours and "what makes the picture tick."
+She said she recognized good paintings and noticed how artists compose and use colors and "what makes the picture tick."

 "And that, I think, is where I draw my inspiration."